astronomer/docs/astro/configure-deployment-resources.md

 ### Celery executor

-The Celery executor works with a pool of workers and communicates with them to delegate tasks and it's a good option for most uses cases.
+The Celery executor works with a pool of workers and communicates with them to delegate tasks and it's a good option for most use cases.
 Astronomer uses worker autoscaling logic to determine how many workers run on each worker queue on your Deployment at a given time.
 See [Worker autoscaling logic](manage-astro-executors.md#worker-autoscaling-logic).

 #### Benefits

-- Worker queues let you assign tasks to different worker types.
+- Support multiple worker queues, which lets you assign tasks to different worker node types.
 See [Configure worker queues](configure-worker-queues.md)
 - Allows additional workers to be added to cope with higher demand (horizontal scaling).
 - Provides a grace period for worker termination.
 - Running tasks are not terminated.